gsingers/qiacuity-concatenator/README.md

 1. I am not a geneticist, but my sister is.
 From time to time, I help her with data processing by writing small tools that reduce her drudgery work.
 This repo is one such example.
 1. *I make no claims or warranties about the accuracy of this work or the choice of formulas.
 I am open sourcing it in case it is useful for others.*
-1. I have only tested this on a Mac with pyenv and Anaconda.
+1. I have only tested this on a Mac with pyenv and Anaconda and with files from my sister.
 1. I am not a UI person.  ;-)
+1. There is very little error handling and no unit tests.

 # Intro